Pharaoh (video game): Gameplay elements

 Pharaoh simulates many aspects of Egyptian life and city management.
 While many of the elements of the game, from housing to industry, are borrowed from Caesar III, the game distinguishes itself with differences and new features.
 For example, after housing plots are designated, immigrants can move into them and build their residences.
 Housing will automatically be improved, including in appearance, when demands for goods, services and desirable surroundings are fulfilled.
-While Population, Prosperity and Culture are retained in the game, Favor is renamed as "Kingdom" and maintains the same function in that the score is based upon the ruling Pharaoh's view on a player's performance.
+While Population, Prosperity and Culture are retained in the game, Favor is renamed as "Kingdom" and maintains the same function in that the score is based upon the ruling Pharaoh's view on a player's performance (this later becomes the wider countries' view once the player becomes Pharaoh themselves).
 Peace is replaced with a new goal, "Monument", which focuses on a player's efforts to establish the monuments needed within their city; players will usually be given the knowledge of the monuments they need to build during a briefing of their next mission.

 In terms of farming, floodplain farms are a new feature built near the Nile River.
 A further addition is the use of Irrigation Ditches to increase the fertility of farmland.
 Fishers operate in boats, usually situated in the Nile.
 Hunting is a new feature in Pharaoh; animals to be hunted are present on the game map.
 A wide variety of raw materials and manufactured goods are available in Pharaoh.
 Materials include clay, which is manufactured into pottery; reeds, which are manufactured into papyrus; and various types of stone.
 Both raw materials and goods can be traded with other cities in exchange for currency.
 On some city maps, the raw materials necessary to produce certain goods are unavailable, so importing sometimes expensive materials is necessary.
 Exports are often necessary to produce money for city finances.